chatternet/chatternet-client-http/README.md

 This library includes client functionality to communicate with a network of [HTTP servers](https://github.com/chatternet/chatternet-server-http/).
 Other network implementations could be added in the future.

+## Roadmap

+There is a lot of work still needed to make this project workable.
+Here are some short term objectives:

+- Message deletion and unfollow.
+- Local message store.
+- Server selection and load balancing.
+- Account migration / recovery.

 ## Examples